canonical/phone-docs/en/apps/html-5/tutorials/writing-html5-functional-tests.md

 ### Requirements

   * Ubuntu 14.10 or later
     * [Get Ubuntu](http://www.ubuntu.com/download/desktop/)
   * The HTML5 development tutorials
     * If you haven't already complete the [HTML5 development tutorials](index.md)

-  * autopilot, selenium
+  * `autopilot`, `selenium`

-    * Open a terminal with Ctrl+Alt+T and run these commands to install all required packages:
+    * Open a terminal with `Ctrl+Alt+T` and run these commands to install all required packages:

-      * sudo apt-add-repository ppa:canonical-platform-qa/selenium
+      * `sudo apt-add-repository ppa:canonical-platform-qa/selenium`

-      * sudo apt-get update
+      * `sudo apt-get update`

-      * sudo apt-get install python3-autopilot python3-selenium oxideqt-chromedriver
+      * `sudo apt-get install python3-autopilot python3-selenium oxideqt-chromedriver`

 ### What are acceptance tests?

 Functional or acceptance tests help ensure your application behaves properly from a user perspective.
 The tests seek to mimic the user as closely as possible.
-Acceptance tests are the pinnacle of the [testingpyramid](https://developer.ubuntu.com/admin/cms/page/edit-plugin/8378/#).
+Acceptance tests are the pinnacle of the [testing pyramid](../scopes/tutorials/scopes-unit-testing.md).
 The testing pyramid describes the three levels of testing an application, going from low level tests at the bottom and increasing to high level tests at the top.
 As acceptance tests are the highest level, they will represent the